 Given the abundance of great apple dumpling recipes to try, I did my best to pick the best of several.
 I was intrigued by a baked apple with dates shared at Homemade Heaven where she had used dates to fill her baked apples.
 Great idea, I thought.
 Since I had dates, dried apricots and dried cherries in the house along with three apples, I decided to make one filled with each!

 The recipe for the filling comes, in large part, from a Martha Stewart recipe.
 The dried fruit is first marinated in brandy.
 Then, the fruit is strained and mixed with flour, finely chopped almonds, sugar, cinnamon, nutmeg, sugar and butter.
 I made sure each apple was filled with as much filling as I could possibly stuff into them - and then some!

 Meanwhile, a reduction syrup is made from brandy, apple juice, brown sugar, honey, maple syrup and butter, oh my!
 I covered my apples with puff pastry, brushed with egg wash and then baked in the oven with the reduced syrup, which was used to baste the apples a few times.

 They came out golden and delicious!
 I couldn't wait to try one.
 Waiting for them to cool off long enough was torture!

 It was worth the wait!
 Unfortunately, most of the reduced syrup hardened in the baking pan so there was little left to use as a sauce for eating the apple dumplings.
 Next time, I'll double the sauce and reserve some for serving.
 The first apple I tried was the one filled with dates.
-It was excellent.
-I'll have to report back on the other two which my husband and I will eat later tonight.
-I'll let you know my favorite :)
+It was excellent and my personal favorite.
+I think dried figs would be delicious also.

 Apple Dumplings with Fruit and Nuts